 Ford Center for the Performing Arts, Oriental Theatre

-Art accompanying story in printed newspaper (not available in this archive): theater still by Joan Marcus.
+Art accompanying story in printed newspaper (not available in this archive): photo/Joan Marcus.